uvaai/ml2/10 Module 1/30 Automation and Labour/content.md

 ### 1. Universal Basic Income

-The first and most common reply is that implementing a Universal Basic Income would solve the problem of unemployement caused by the continued improvements in automation.
-Suri counters this solution with quotes from Collins on "fiscal crisis of the state" and this "making capitalism unsustainable".
+The first and most common reply is that implementing a Universal Basic Income would solve the problem of unemployment caused by the continued improvements in automation.
+Suri counters this solution with quotes from Collins on the "fiscal crisis of the state" and this "making capitalism unsustainable".
 Neither of these really cut to the core of the many underlying problems a UBI would potentially solve, and also depends on the assumption that capitalism is the only viable economic system.

 However, countering these arguments would really just change the subject to the advantages and disadvantages of UBI.
 Implementing a UBI would just as a direct effect eliminate this potential problem of unemployment due to automation, but that is not the only reason to argue for a UBI.
-Considering pro's and con's of a UBI is an interesting political en economic exercise, but does not address whether or not an increase in unemployment due to automations is actually likely.
+Considering pros and cons of a UBI is an interesting political and economic exercise, but does not address whether or not an increase in unemployment due to automations is actually likely.